top of page

 Why We Love Jemima’s Story

-Jemima’s journey is one of courage and authenticity — a reminder that sometimes, the bravest thing we can do is start again.
-Her work at The Counselling Cove reminds us that healing isn’t about perfection, but presence — finding peace, purpose, and connection in the midst of real life.
+Jemima’s journey is one of courage and authenticity - a reminder that sometimes the bravest thing we can do is start again.
+Her work at The Counselling Cove shows us that healing isn’t about perfection, but presence - finding peace, purpose, and connection in the midst of real life.

 This is what SLAM Sessions are all about — real women, real stories, and the power of connection.